England win 20-0 as White breaks goals record

 England picked up where they left off in the second half as White netted her third soon after the restart to pad her record-breaking day with a hat trick.

-Georgia Stanway scored from the penalty spot, before Jessica Carter and Bethany England netted goals of their own to stretch England's lead to 12-0.
+Georgia Stanway scored from the penalty spot, then Jessica Carter and Bethany England netted goals of their own to stretch England's lead to 12-0.

 Jill Scott, Alessia Russo -- with a hat trick -- and Jordan Nobbs all scored as the second half progressed to see England to the final scoreline.